dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 ### Building and running java
 There are 3 commands available for java cmd:
 * `javac` stands for java compiler - tool to compile java file into binary file with `.class` extension
-  * we add `-d {directory}` option to build proper package structure into file - java expects us that package name is corresponding to file structure
+  * we add `-d` option to build proper package structure into file - java expects us that package name is corresponding to file structure
   * if your project is lacking proper folder structure `javac` would build it:
     * if you have file `App.java` declared with `package com.java.test`, compiler would create full path for compiled file with `com/java/test/App.class`
     * it doesn't matter if your original file as `App.java` had this file structure or not, compile would create it anyway based on the package name - Yet it's considered good practice to structure code according to package name, so your file should be `com/java/test/App.java`